skip to content

 Dispatch – July 3: Now You See Me

 It was around 1 a.m. on July 1 when large crowds quietly poured into the streets of Tbilisi – an unusual occurrence for a Monday morning.
-There was no noise, only faint murmurs exchanged with wary looks.
+There was no noise, only faint murmurs exchanged with weary looks.
 Slowly, cars started to move, and slowly, their horns began to break the silence of the night.
 National flags now appeared from open car windows, followed by the heads of passengers who had something to say but were still searching for the right words.
 Then finally, one young man found it: “Ara Ushaaavs!” – waving the flag, he cried out from the window the Georgian phrase for “it’s okay/never mind”, and everyone knew what he meant.

 Minutes earlier, the Georgian national football team suffered a heartwrenching 4-1 defeat to Spain, ending its fairytale debut journey at EURO2024 after captivating international audiences, dominating various group stage rankings, and miraculously making it to the knockout stage.
 The loss to the championship favorites was expected but no less disappointing, especially since Georgia was the one to open the score.